 Most employers require medical laboratory scientists to obtain certification through an accrediting body, such as the American Society for Clinical Pathology (ASCP) Board of Certification (BOC).
 After passing the credentialing exam, medical laboratory scientists (MLS) can practice under the credentials of MLS(ASCP)CM.

 Licensure by state may also be required.

 Career opportunities and outlook

-Job growth and security is high for medical laboratory technicians and scientists.
+Job growth and security are high for medical laboratory technicians and scientists.
 According to the Bureau of Labor Statistics, there is currently a shortage of medical lab technicians and scientists in many parts of the country which guarantees ample employment opportunities and sometimes higher salaries for graduates.
-With the volume of laboratory tests continuing to increase due to both population growth and the development of new types of tests, job opportunities are expected to increase faster than average with over 24,000 new positions expected to be available by 2029.
+With the volume of laboratory tests continuing to increase due to both population growth and the development of new types of tests, job opportunities are expected to increase faster than average with over 26,000 new positions expected to be available by 2030.

 With additional training and experience, a medical lab scientist can become a department lead or lab manager.
 Others may seek specializations to advance their careers.
 Typically, a medical lab technician will progress to a medical lab scientist with more training.

 By the numbers

 median annual salary